Dødedans i London, Tottel

 The Burgis maketh aunswere.

-CERTES to me it is great displeasaunce,
+305 CErtes to me it is great displeasaunce

-To leaue al this & mai it nought assure:
+To leaue al this & mai it nought assure

-Howses,* rentes, treasor & substaunce, --
+how these rentes, treasor, & substaunce,

-Death al fordoth, suche is his nature.
+Death al fordoth suche is his nature,

-Therfore wise is no creature.
+Therefore wise is no creature,

-The world it lent, the worlde wil it recure;
+The world it lent the worlde wil it recure,

 And who most hath, lothest dyeth euer.